OMGer-YTW/OMGer-YTW/README.md

-Hi, I’m YTW
+Hi, I’m YTW.

-Major is Industrial Engineering and Management.
+Major in Industrial Engineering.
 With solid foundation in mathematical programming to do problem-solving and decision-making.

 - Professional courses :